Reporting form for financial intermediaries

 When confronted with a business relationship where elements justify the submission of a SAR to MROS, the financial intermediary must first determine whether the case falls within the scope of application of Article 9 AMLA or Article 305ter paragraph 2 SCC.
 However, the financial intermediary is not free to choose between the application of these two provisions: in the first case he has a duty to report, whereas in the second case he has a right to report.

-A general reporting form can be printed and (together with the respective annexes) sent by FAX - or in absence of a FAX - by priority mail to MROS.
+A general reporting form can be printed and (together with the respective annexes) sent by priority mail to MROS.

 Due to security reasons MROS cannot receive any reports by e-mail.